Coronavirus digest: Australia to open overseas travel | DW | 01.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Prime Minister Scott Morrison delivered the news as the country closes in on achieving its 80% vaccination target.
+Prime Minister Scott Morrison delivered the news as the country closed in on achieving its 80% vaccination target.
 Elsewhere, Thailand relaxed COVID restrictions as cases fell.
 Follow DW for the latest.

-The finer details are being ironed out but Australia's international borders should be open within weeks
+Finer details are still being ironed out, but Australia's international borders should be open within weeks

-Australian Prime Minister Scott Morrison announced that Australians will soon be allowed to travel overseas, 18 months after they were forced to lock downwithin their country owing to the coronavirus pandemic sweeping the globe.
+Prime Minister Scott Morrison announced that Australians will soon be allowed to travel overseas, 18 months after they were forced to lock down within their country as the coronavirus pandemic began sweeping across the globe.

 He hasn't announced the exact details of the relaxation of rules, but assured that border regulations would be eased "within weeks" once 80% of the population is vaccinated.
 The government is currently working on a national plan to be able to do so.